shaepy/moneymoo/README.md

 ### Stretch Goals
 These were stretch goals set during the MVP phase.
 As a user,
 - I want to browse popular stocks so I may view their profiles or add them to my watchlist.
+(Added)
 - I want to see my realized profit/loss history based on my trades, for each stock I own(ed).
 - I want to see daily chart history for portfolio account values so I may know how my portfolios are performing.
 - I want to see an allocation visual for stocks in my portfolio(s), divided by their industries or sectors.